-Washington's fixed costs, based on Moody's pension tread water metric, are moderate and represented 5.9% of own-source revenue in fiscal 2024, also slightly above the 50-state median.
+Washington's fixed costs, based on Moody's pension tread water metric, are also moderate at 5.9% of own source revenue in fiscal 2024, just slightly above the 50-state median.

 Debt and debt structure

 Debt currently represents the largest component (61%) of Washington's long-term liabilities.
 As of fiscal 2023, Washington's net tax-supported debt burden in relation to its own source revenue ranks the fifth highest among all 50 states.